Abhayprasad/GCD-Course-Project/README.md

 Introduction

-The project assignment for the course, Getting and Cleaning Data, requires us to submit links to sources / repositories:
+The project assignment for the course, Getting and Cleaning Data, requires us to submit links to the following sources / repositories:

-(i) The first submission is a .txt file that is uploaded to the project submission form on Coursera website.
+(i) The first submission is a .txt file that is to be uploaded to the project submission form on Coursera website.
 This file is the final output of the R algorithm that serves the 5 steps required as per the project
 (ii) The second submission is a link to the student's Github repository.
 This repository contains the following three components/files:
 	(a) "run_analysis.R" - this is the R code / algorithm that processes the raw data that has been downloaded.
 	(b) "README.md" - the Readme file contains the description that you are now reading.